totalspectrum/spin2cpp/doc/basic.md

 #### Arrays

 Arrays must be declared with the `dim` keyword.
 FlexBASIC supports only one and two dimensional arrays, but they may be of any type.
+Higher dimensional arrays may be emulated by creating type definitions and making arrays of those, i.e. arrays of arrays.

 Examples of array declarations:
 ```
   rem an array of 10 integers
   rem note that dim gives the last index